 Dermatology and all the subspecialties — it’s an amazing field that you can acquire so much knowledge about.
 There’s so much to learn.

-Stuart R. Lessin, M.D., currently serves as the Medical Director of KGL Skin Study Center, a Philadelphia-based clinical research facility.
+Stuart R. Lessin, MD, currently serves as the Medical Director of KGL Skin Study Center, a Philadelphia-based clinical research facility.
 He is an American Board of Dermatology certified dermatologist and a Fellow in the American Academy of Dermatology.
 He has over 30 years of laboratory and clinical research experience including topical drug development and testing.
 He was a NIH-funded laboratory investigator at the University of Pennsylvania and served as the Director of Dermatology at the Fox Chase Cancer Center in Philadelphia, Pennsylvania where he created and directed clinical care and clinical research programs.